mckpcorzo/mckinsey-dl-spec/events/Registration Source Clicked.md

 # Registration Source Clicked

-This event should be fired whenever a registration link is clicked on?
+Fire whenever a link directing a user to register is clicked on.
+It is used to populate a cookie to track registration source.
+Prioritize this last as it may change.

 ## Javascript Code